Aelysya/Autoscaler-plugin/README.md

 - The `allowTrainersScalingSwitch` switch allows scaling the enemy trainers.
 - The `allowAllyTrainersScalingSwitch` switch allows scaling the ally trainers.
 - The `allowWildBattlesScalingSwitch` switch allows scaling the wild battles.
-- The `allowQuestRewardsScalingSwitch` switch allows scaling the quest rewards (eggs will not be scaled, for obvious reasons).
+- The `allowQuestRewardsScalingSwitch` switch allows scaling the quest rewards (eggs will never be scaled, for obvious reasons).

 To activate the autoscaler for any of these contexts, set it's related switch **ON**.